Financial promotions and how they are regulated is becoming an increasingly hot topic for the industry.

-Creating compliant promotions that still retain some creative flair and – for the lack of a better term – oomph, there are ways for firms to achieve both.
-You can learn more about these by giving our eGuide, The Compliant Marketer's Ultimate Guide to Personalisation which you can get your free copy of below, but it is also important to ensure you can demonstrate regulations are being met.
+Creating compliant promotions that still retain some creative flair and – for the lack of a better term – oomph, is important, but it is also vital to ensure you can demonstrate regulations are being met.

 Having adequate records isn’t just about corporate best practice, or making life a little easier for everyone working in compliance departments (in that disputes and queries can be easily remedied).
 It has to be remembered this is a regulatory requirement too.